New writer gets sent on assignment to a tiny mountain town.

-Sandy walked away before I could clarify what she had said.
-She went through a side door and I followed.
+I looked at Sandy to ask her why politicians weren't allowed in the restaurant area, but she walked away before I could get that clarification.
+She headed through a side door and I followed.
 The patio was a huge wooden deck with lots of patio tables with umbrellas.
 "Have a seat.
 Do you want something to drink?"

 A beautiful Golden Retriever was heading my way, plumed tail waving, mouth open in a friendly grin.

 I am sure I had a look of confusion on my face.
-Maybe this is the candidate's dog, and he or she will be alone momentarily.
+Maybe this is the candidate's dog, and he or she will be along momentarily.
 Yes, that has to be it.
-The Golden's head was in my lap now, and his beautiful brown eyes were looking up at me like I was his new best friend.
+The Golden's head was on my lap now, and his beautiful brown eyes were looking up at me like I was his new best friend.
 I stroked the dog's silky coat, and the dog scooted closer.
-He's going to be in my lap her in a moment!
-I love dogs, but I'm not sure that's a the "professional writer" image I wanted to project.
+He's going to be on my lap here in a moment.
+I love dogs, but I'm not sure that is the "professional writer" image I wanted to project.